What is the HMT-1?

-As already touched upon, the RealWear HMT-1 can be used to capture photos or video content when accessing hard-to-reach places.
-With SimplyVideo, this information can be transmitted to relevant parties through a live video call.
+As already touched upon, the RealWear HMT-1 captures photos or video content when accessing hard-to-reach places.
+You can then transmit this content to relevant parties through a live video call by using SimplyVideo.

-The display also allows front-line workers to be presented with documentation by a colleague while keeping hands free.
-A practical example of this would be where the HMT-1 is used for a realtime visual inspection that includes photos or footage.
+The display also presents front-line workers with documentation by a colleague while keeping hands free.
+A practical example of this would be using the HMT-1 for a realtime visual inspection that includes photos or footage.
 This would be a far cry from writing notes down in a log book with something as rudimentary as a pen, like your grandad would have*.

 *We wholeheartedly apologise for any offence caused to stationery enthusiasts.